FC Basel: Recent years

 Paulo Sousa left the club prior to the 2015–16 season for Fiorentina; he was replaced by FC Thun head coach Urs Fischer on 18 June.

 Basel entered into the 2015–16 Champions League season in the Third qualifying round.
 Their initial aim was to remain in the competition and reach the group stage.
 In the third qualifying round, they were drawn against Lech Poznań and in the play-off round against Maccabi Tel Aviv.
 Basel failed to qualify for the Champions League group stage, thus they dropped into the 2015–16 UEFA Europa League group stage.
 Here they were drawn into Group I, together with Fiorentina, Lech Poznań and Belenenses.
 Because they finished as group winners, Basel continued in the knockout phase in February 2016.
 Basel were drawn against French side Saint-Étienne.
 They advanced on away goals after a 4–4 aggregate draw with Saint-Étienne.
 They were knocked out of the tournament by the eventual winners, Sevilla, 3–0 in the round of 16.

 On 30 April 2016, Basel confirmed a seventh consecutive Swiss national championship with a 2–1 win over FC Sion at St. Jakob-Park.
 At the end of the season Basel won the title 14 points ahead of Young Boys.

 Basel entered into the 2016–17 UEFA Champions League in the Group stage.
 Drawn against French champions Paris Saint-Germain, English team Arsenal and Bulgarian champions Ludogorets Razgrad they finished bottom of the group and were eliminated.

 Basel won the Swiss Super League for the eighth time in a row – the club's 20th championship title in total.
 They also won the Swiss Cup for the twelfth time, completing a sixth double.

 In 2017–18 season, Raphaël Wicky was appointed as new first team manager, assisted by Massimo Lombardo.
 The club's eight-year monopoly over the Swiss league title ended in 2018, as BSC Young Boys won the domestic championship.
 Basel finished second on 69 points, while Young Boys romped to the title, winning the league by a 15-point margin.

 Later on, Basel reached the quarter-finals of the 2019–20 UEFA Europa League for the third time after 2012–13 and 2013–14.

+Since 2021, FC Basel has undergone major structural and sporting changes following the takeover by former player David Degen, who became the club's majority shareholder in May 2021.

+During the 2021–22 season, Basel finished second in the Swiss Super League behind FC Zürich.
+Coach Patrick Rahmen was dismissed in February 2022 and replaced on an interim basis by Guillermo Abascal.

+In the 2022–23 season, Alex Frei became head coach, while former Basel coach Heiko Vogel returned to the club as sporting director.
+Basel reached the semi-finals of the UEFA Europa Conference League, defeating Slovan Bratislava and Nice before losing to Fiorentina after extra time.
+Domestically, the club finished fifth in the league.